 He was a broad shouldered, raven haired man almost kid looking, thick, dark eyebrows, and carrying a duffel bag over his shoulder.
 He was one of the new guys to the towing company running tugboats up and down the Mississippi tying barges together.
 Shifts run fifteen days on the boat, and five days off.
 It was almost three am on his first day of work, and with a few minutes to spare, he sat on his bag at the edge of the docking yard and pulled out a cigarette.

 Grabbing the sandwich from his hand, the pup scarfed it down in seconds.
 One gulp, one look for more.
-The guy pulled the pup close, held him, rubbed his face, his grubby fur, and laughed.
+The guy pulled the pup close, rubbed his face, his grubby fur, and laughed.
 Boss’s truck pulled up.
 Everyone started boarding.
 The man looked down, then back at the boat.
 He had no money, no home, no way of getting this pup on board.
 It would be two weeks before he was back, he put the pup down, stood up, one last pat on head and said, “Sorry, big guy.”

 Walking down to the deck, the guy heard the pup following, a couple whimpers, a tongue hanging out loosely, but just before getting too close to the gate, stopped and watched the guy walk the bridge to board.
 At the rails, the man looked over at the pup who was now sniffing under the crates, periodically stopping to scratch.